 Fly Rod Length

-• 10-12 rods: They are designed for saltwater fishing and casting long distances in open water.
+More durable and heavier, 10 to 12 food fly rods are designed for saltwater fishing and casting long distances in open water.

-• 12-15 rods: These are the longest and used for unique, open water environments.
+Only for the most experienced fly fisherman, 12 to 15 foot fly rods are the longest and used for unique, open water environments.
 This unique length requires skilled casting proficiency and endurance.

 Fly Rod Action

 A fly rods action determines the way a rod flexes in response to casting.
 This action is a result of the blank design, materials used, and guide spacing.
 On the one extreme, you have slow-action rods.
 These rods flex deep into the butt section of the blank during the casting stroke.
 There are three types:

 Fast action rods are stiff, and most of the casting flex occurs in the tip section of the rod.
 A fast-action rod can generate high line speeds.
 Therefore, they are perfect for long-distance casts, casting into the wind, and delivering large and heavy flies.